delmic/odemis/doc/develop/backend-api.rst

 .. py:class:: DigitalCamera()

-    :param transpose: Allows to rotate/mirror the CCD.
+    :param transpose: Allows to rotate/mirror the CCD image.
 For each axis (indexed from 1) of the output data is the corresponding axis of the detector indicated.
 Each detector axis must be indicated precisely once.
 If an axis is mentioned as a negative number, it is mirrored.
 For example, the default (None) is equivalent to *[1, 2]* for a 2D detector.
 Mirroring on the Y axis is done with *[1, -2]*, and if a 90° clockwise rotation is needed, this is done with *[-2, 1]*.
     :type transpose: list of ints

     .. py:attribute:: binning